Transport + Energy is fortunate to have assembled a group of highly experienced experts from both sectors to make up its editorial advisory board.

 - Toni is Head of Environment and Decarbonisation at TRL.
 He is an expert on transport decarbonisation and energy systems.
 At TRL he has been involved projects monitoring and evaluating zero emission fleets (hydrogen and electric roads), and low carbon vehicle technologies (range extenders, vehicle platooning, etc.).
 Prior to joining TRL he worked in academia, as a logistics research engineer, in finance and in engineering management.

-Sara Sloman, Head of Future Mobility Partnerships, Elmtronics
+Sara Sloman, Director of Future Fleet, Paythru

 Dr Russell Fowler, Senior Project Manager – Decarbonisation of Transport, National Grid